BemiHQ/bemi/docs/docs/orms/rails.md

 [Bemi](https://bemi.io) plugs into [Ruby on Rails](https://github.com/rails/rails) with Active Record and PostgreSQL to track database changes automatically.
 It unlocks robust context-aware audit trails and time travel querying inside your application.

 This Ruby gem is a recommended Ruby on Rails integration, enabling you to pass application-specific context when performing database changes.
 This can include context such as the 'where' (API endpoint, worker, etc.), 'who' (user, cron job, etc.), and 'how' behind a change, thereby enriching the information captured by Bemi.

+See this [example repo](https://github.com/BemiHQ/bemi-rails-example) as a Ruby on Rails Todo app that automatically tracks and contextualizes all changes.

 ## Prerequisites